IDE-GID-Cyberphysical-Systems/cps-build-resources/README.md

-# cps-build-resources
+# Cyber Physical Systems Physical Build Resources
-Physical build resources for Cyber Physical Systems
+This repository holds the documentation for the available components and building guides for the IDE module Cyber Physical Systems.